 For example, many online language course providers automatically detect when a lead has not revisited their website for a long time.
 They automatically send a personalized email to all such leads informing them about a sign-up discount, offering a few months of free courses before charging them a price.

 Once your leads have decided to take action and purchase your offerings, the sales funnel has reached its conclusion.
 But it’s not over yet.
 After a sale has been made, you must send out an automated email confirming the purchase and, in the same email or a separate one, share content that could help them get started.

 This helps new customers use your products or services properly and strengthens your brand image as a customer-oriented brand.
 Your goal is repeated sales, so developing a strong bond with customers who have already made a purchase is essential.

 Automatically keep sending relevant and helpful content to such customers to solidify your relationship, gain their trust, and promote any new products and services that might interest them.

 So, a few pointers to help you automate your eCommerce sales funnel.

 - Set up an autonomous content and ads team that researches popular keywords, develops and publishes high-quality content, and promotes it with intelligent ad spend.
 You might like to offer exclusive content for email subscribers to encourage visitors to sign up with their email.

 - Automate all of your email communication at the different funnel stages.
-You can do this by setting up templates that could use personalized information of your leads at fixed spots, and sending out these emails after your leads trigger certain events.
+You can do this by setting up templates that could use your leads’ personalized information at fixed spots and sending out these emails after your leads trigger certain events.
 For example, send an ebook or a link to a webinar to new leads, a welcome note highlighting your value proposition, or making a pitch for your products/services.

 - At the end of your funnel, automatically offer free trials, demonstrations, or personal consultations to help your leads make the final buying decision.